Skip to main content

 Average Rent Prices Along the Ramkhamhaeng Corridor in 2026

-Let me give you real numbers.
-According to listings tracked on DDproperty, the average rent for a one bedroom condo in the Bang Kapi and Ramkhamhaeng area ranges from 7,000 to 15,000 THB per month.
-Two bedroom units typically fall between 12,000 and 22,000 THB per month.
-Compare that to Thong Lor, where a basic one bedroom starts around 25,000 and goes up fast.
+According to listings tracked on DDproperty, the average rent for a one-bedroom condo in the Bang Kapi and Ramkhamhaeng area ranges from 7,000 to 15,000 THB per month in 2026.
+Two-bedroom units typically fall between 12,000 and 22,000 THB.
+Compare that to Sukhumvit between Asok and Ekkamai, where one-bedrooms average 18,000 to 35,000 THB, and you start to see why this district is pulling in cost-conscious renters.

 Top Condo Buildings Worth Checking Out